Understanding continuous profiling: part 3

 Enriching your observability strategy with the continuous profiler

 As our journey behind the observability scenes reaches its end, you should now have a clear understanding of the nature of the different data types and tools at your disposal.
-Leaving you in a better position to use their relative strength and weaknesses to your advantage to build, or enrich, your observability strategy with our new continuous profiler for PHP, Python, Node.js, and Golang
+Leaving you in a better position to use their relative strength and weaknesses to your advantage to build, or enrich, your observability strategy with our new continuous profiler for PHP, Python, Node.js, and Golang.

-Let’s continue the conversation on Dev.to, Slack, Reddit, or our new community portal.
+Let’s continue the conversation on Dev.to, Discord, Reddit, or our new community portal.
 Let us know how are you using our continuous profiler and the features you would love to be added to our solution.

 To better observability and beyond!